Crazy Horse trots in

 2019 – We thumped Watford 5-0 at Anfield, with Sadio Mané scoring twice before the break.
 Divock Origi was on target in the second half, before Virgil van Dijk headed in a brace, as Trent Alexander-Arnold ended the match with three assists.

-2017 – We lost 3-1 at Leicester City, with Jamie Vardy bagging two of his seven goals past us to date and Danny Drinkwater also on target, as Philippe Coutinho bagged our consolation in their first game after Claudio Ranieri’s sacking.
+2017 – We lost 3-1 at Leicester City, with Jamie Vardy bagging two of his eight goals past us to date and Danny Drinkwater also on target, as Philippe Coutinho bagged our consolation in their first game after Claudio Ranieri’s sacking.

 Disappointment in the East End